JupiterOne-Archives/docs-old/docs/schemas/alert-rule.md

 }
 ```

-For more info on JupiterOne parameters, [read more here](../parameters.md).
+For more info on JupiterOne parameters, [reference the documentation](../../docs/parameters.md).